 |3 to 6||There's a slight difference|

 |6 to 10||The difference is noticeable|

 |10 +||The colors are different|

-The color dE is a metric that shows the difference between two colors.
-To calculate this, we measure the difference between 6 Pantone colors and the result of the colors printed.
-For each color, we test different saturation levels: the original at 100%, one at 50%, and the last at 25%.
+The color dE (or ΔE) is a metric that shows the difference between two colors.
+To calculate this, we measure the difference between 24 different colors and the printed version of each corresponding one.

-Once we've performed our color accuracy test and inputted all of our results, we scan the image using an Epson Perfection V600 Photo scanner, then upload the scanned image to the review.
+Once we've performed our color accuracy test and inputted all of our results, we photograph the image using a Nikon D750 camera equipped with a Nikkor 50mm F1.8G lens and upload the image to the review.

 Color accuracy can be affected by many factors, so there are a few things to consider when you're printing color content.
 This includes the type of ink, the print settings, the quality, weight, and type of paper, and, most importantly, the printer itself.
 If you work in a professional environment where accuracy is very important, you'll especially want to purchase a printer that can produce accurate colors.